dsuarezv/iplocation/README.md

 You need to register at ip2location.com and download one of the databases they provide.
 This code is made to parse the CSV version of the ip2location-lite-db5 database.
 This database will provide accuracy up to the city level, as well as latitude and longitude.

-Once you have the ip2location-lite-db5.csv file on your computer, run this code to import it into a sqlite DB that will later use for querying:
+Once you have the ip2location-lite-db5.csv file on your computer, run this code to import it into a sqlite DB that will be used later for querying:

 	IpLocation.ImportIpLocationCsv(ipLocationCsv, ipLocationDb);